Are you looking for the best naturally gluten-free food that you can have as much of as you want with no worries and no guilt?

 Single ingredient canned fruits and vegetables

-would be canned peas, diced tomatoes, kernel corn or canned pineapple.
+are usually naturally gluten-free.
+Examples are canned peas, diced tomatoes, kernel corn or canned pineapple.
 Check labels to be sure.

 · Prepared sauces, soups, stocks etc. are made with multiple ingredients so there is more opportunity for gluten to sneak in.
+Always check labels.

 Eat food, not too much, mostly plants - Michael Pollan